What is Einstein, in the context of Salesforce?

 Wave metadata names are used within the Gearset app.

-What do I need to include in my deployment package in order to my Einstein components to the target successfully?
+What do I need to include in my deployment package in order to deploy my Einstein components to the target successfully?

 Wave type metadata is required for the deployment of Einstein components, but there are other types you should be including as well.
 Like